Rolling Acres Mall: 20112017: Final store closures, interior vandalism and demolition

 Shortly after the 2010 sale, Sears announced it would be closing its location at the mall, and it closed on April 3, 2011.
-JCPenney announced in January 2011 that it would eliminate all outlet stores; nine months later, SB Capital Group purchased all JCPenney Outlet Stores with plans to rename them and continue to operate them, including the Rolling Acres store, under the name JC's 5 Star Outlet.
-This venture was also unsuccessful, and all of the JC's 5 Star Outlet locations were closed in 2013.
-On December 31, 2013, the store was closed, which left the entire mall completely abandoned.
+JCPenney announced in January of that year that it would eliminate all outlet stores; nine months later, SB Capital Group purchased all JCPenney Outlet Stores with plans to rename them and continue to operate them, including the Rolling Acres store, under the name JC's 5 Star Outlet.
+This venture was also unsuccessful, and all of the JC's 5 Star Outlet locations were closed in October through December 2013.
+On December 31, 2013, the outlet store closed its doors, which left the entire mall completely abandoned.